ucsb-cs56-m18/ucsb-cs56-m18.github.io/_lab/proj01.md

 |Lab| TA |  Mentor | Project | Issues List |  m18-project |
 |-|-|-|-|-|-|
 | N/A |Conrad | Conrad | [WebApp-Catalog](https://github.com/ucsb-cs56-webapps/ucsb-cs56-webapp-catalog) | [Issues](https://github.com/ucsb-cs56-webapps/ucsb-cs56-webapp-catalog/issues) | [Project](https://github.com/ucsb-cs56-webapps/ucsb-cs56-webapp-catalog/projects/2) |

+# Guidelines for point estimation

+* 100: Straightforward change; just follow the example.
+It's clear what to do and how to do it.
+* 200: Involves a bit of work, and a bit of figuring things out, but if you work at it a bit, it all falls into place.
+The process has been outlined pretty clearly, and we've gone over it.
+* 400: Involves more than just applying concepts from a tutorial that we've gone over in class.
+   Either:
+   * It involves applying concepts from a tutorial we have *not* gone over
+   * It involves indepdendent research (e.g. google searches, StackOverflow, etc.) to figure out how to solve the problem.
+   * You can see that there are some "known unknowns" and possibly some "unknown unknowns" that will have to be addressed.

+Note that these are *initial estimates*.
+After the fact, you can present a case why a point value should be increased.
+The case involves explaining the good faith effort you made to solve the problem, and why it was more complex than the initial estimate might have indicated.

+It does NOT involve conversations such as "we started the night before it was due" or "my cat ran over my dog, and then my hamster threw up on my computer, and then I broke my leg".